ternencewu123/SHRL-dMRI/README.md

 # SHRL-dMRI
-this is project of SHRL-dMRI
+this is a project for SHRL-dMRI